chataize/generative-cs/README.md

 builder.Services.AddGeminiClient("<GEMINI API KEY>");
 ```
 > [!NOTE]
 > By default, both `OpenAIClient` and `GeminiClient` services are registered as singleton.
-It's advised not to change global client settings after the web application has already been launched.
-Use per-request settings instead.
+It's advised not to change global client options after the web application has already been launched.
+Use per-request options instead.
 ## Chat Completion
 ### Simple Prompt
 ```cs